Worrying about your baby when he or she is sleeping is par for the course when you’re a parent.

 Wearable blankets are a wonderful sleep solution when it comes to keeping your baby warm.
 They do not pose a danger to obstructing your baby’s breathing and there are countless models available, including with and without arms, to keep babies warm but protect them from overheating.

-Sleeping with a weighted blanket has a wide range of benefits but it clearly poses a risk for babies.
+Sleeping with a loose weighted blanket has a wide range of benefits for children and adults, but it clearly poses a risk for babies,.
+Dreamland Baby offers a Toddler Weighted Blanket that is indicated for toddlers ages 3+ and/or 30+ lbs.

-With this in mind, Tara Williams and her team created a totally unique weighted sleep sack for babies.
+Tara Williams and her team, also created a totally unique weighted sleep sack for babies.

-As they are wearable blankets, this prevents the risk of suffocation, and they are sleeveless, which reduces the risk of overheating.
-The weight is conservative, at just 10% of a baby’s body weight, which gives it a gentle, soothing effect that does not impede movement.
+The weight of the Dreamland sleep sack, swaddle and transition swaddle is conservative, at just 10% or less of a baby’s body weight, which gives it a gentle, soothing effect that does not impede movement.

 Babies can roll, sit and stand easily in their weighted sleep sack and essentially do anything a baby could do in a non-weighted sack.